Thank you for your response

 Philip Private Limited is registered in Chennai and has ITC available on IGST of Rs.
 2,00,000.
 Philip had purchased glass from Sriram works in Chennai for manufacturing products like tube lights, lamps etc. and paid a tax of Rs 1,00,000 on the purchase of glass.
 The ITC for this will be divided between SGST and CGST (Rs.
 50,000 each), since it is a same-state purchase.
 Philip then sold these products for Rs.
 10,00,000 to Ultra Lighting Limited in Bangalore.
 Philip had a tax liability under IGST for Rs 1,80,000 on this sale to Ultra.
 Philip used Rs.
 50,000 from its available ITC (under IGST) to discharge a part of the tax liability of Rs.
 1, 80, 000 under IGST.
 The rest was paid by net banking.
 In this case, Rs.
 50,000 would be debited under the head IGST.
 The amount of ITC available under CGST, SGST and IGST would be Rs.
 50,000, Rs.
 50,000 and Rs.
 1, 50,000.

-The person registered under GST can claim the ITC paid on inputs by him on a provisional basis.
-Details of the available provisional ITC will also be shown under different heads like CGST, SGST, UTGST, IGST, Cess, Total.
+The person registered under GST can claim the ITC paid on inputs by him on a provisional basis until 31st Dec 2021 (Know more).
+Details of the available provisional ITC would be shown under different heads like CGST, SGST, UTGST, IGST, Cess, Total.
 All the ITC which was not available due to mismatch would also be shown in the ledger for the tax period under the category of mismatched ITC according to the above-mentioned different heads.